TULiberalArts/English/pages/graduate.md

 # meta-data variables
 title: Graduate
 description: >-
   Earn your PhD in English, or MA in English Literature at the College of Liberal Arts.
 Learn more about our requirements, course schedule, and application in the department of English at Temple University.
 keywords: 'MA in English Literature, PhD in English, Temple Department of English'
 # custom variables

-sidebar: true
-sidebar_content: sidebars/graduate.html
+sidebar: sidebars/graduate.html
 ---
 Ready to further your education with an English graduate degree?
 At the College of Liberal Arts, you can earn an English [master’s degree](#ma-in-english) or a [PhD](#phd-in-english), which has fantastic [job placement rates](#english-phd-job-placement).
 Read up on our [admissions requirements](#admission-requirements), [tuition and fees](#temple-tuition-and-fees) and [graduate resources](#graduate-resources) and get to know our [doctoral faculty](#doctoral-faculty).